Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Accessibility/NavigateMapViewAndIdentifyFeaturesWithKeyboard/readme.md

 The map view supports built-in keyboard shortcuts for pan (arrow keys), zoom (<kbd>+</kbd> / <kbd>-</kbd>), rotate (<kbd>Alt</kbd> + <kbd>←</kbd> / <kbd>→</kbd>), and reset to north (<kbd>Alt</kbd> + <kbd>↑</kbd>).
 On macOS, use <kbd>Option</kbd> in place of <kbd>Alt</kbd>.
 See [Navigate a map view](https://developers.arcgis.com/net/maps-2d/navigate-a-map-view/) for the complete list of built-in interactions.

-On iOS and Mac Catalyst, the number shortcuts follow the active hardware keyboard layout rather than fixed physical key positions.
-Numeric keypad shortcuts are also registered.
+On iOS and Mac Catalyst, `UIKeyCommand` handles number-key shortcuts, including the numeric keypad.

+On Android, the native map view's `KeyPress` event handles number-key shortcuts, including the numeric keypad.

 ## Tags